clementclark/clementclark.github.io/teaching.md

 ## Supervision

-Supervision of undergraduate research projects and theses (multi-year).
+- Supervision of undergraduate and master’s projects
+- Topics include cybersecurity, intrusion detection, distributed systems, and applied AI
+- Emphasis on **methodology**, **reproducibility**, and **scientific writing**